Alignak-monitoring/alignak/doc/source/13_monitoring/network-service.rst

   }

-Restarting Shinken
+Restarting Alignak
 ===================

 Once you've added the new host templates to your object configuration file(s), you're ready to start monitoring them.
-To do this, you'll need to :ref:`verify your configuration <runningshinken/verifyconfig>` and :ref:`restart Shinken <runningshinken/startstop>`.
+To do this, you'll need to :ref:`verify your configuration <runningalignak/verifyconfig>` and :ref:`restart Alignak <runningalignak/startstop>`.

 If the verification process produces any errors messages, fix your configuration file before continuing.
-Make sure that you don't (re)start Shinken until the verification process completes without any errors!
+Make sure that you don't (re)start Alignak until the verification process completes without any errors!

 .. _Monitoringexchange.org: https://www.monitoringexchange.org/